daleal/symmetric/README.md

 This will also **automagically** generate a markdown file documenting each endpoint with the function docstring, required arguments and more data about that endpoint.

 You can also specify the name of the documentation file (defaults to `openapi.json` for the default documentation and to `documentation.md` for the markdown documentation) using the `-f` or the `--filename` flag.

+### ReDoc Documentation

+By default, you can `GET` the `/docs` endpoint (using a browser) to access to **interactive auto-generated documentation** about your API.
+It will include request bodies for each endpoint, response codes, authentication required, default values, and much more!

+**Tip**: Given that the [ReDoc Documentation](https://github.com/Redocly/redoc) is based on the OpenAPI standard, using **type annotations** in your code will result in a more detailed interactive documentation.
+Instead of the parameters being allowed to be any type, they will be forced into the type declared in your code.
+Cool, right?

 ### The whole example